pdjr-n2k/ROM106/README.md

 implements an eight-channel NMEA 2000 switch input module.

-The project consists of a microcontroller-based hardware design and associated firmware which together implement an NMEA 2000 compliant switchbank interface that transmits
+The project consists of a microcontroller-based hardware design and associated firmware.
+The stock firmware realizes an NMEA 2000 compliant switchbank interface that transmits
 [PGN 127501 Binary Switch Status]() messages and responds to
 [PGN 127502 Binary Switch Control]() messages.

 ## Hardware design

+The general design seeks to minimise module power consumption by using bistable relays with a low coil current of 200mA and duty cycle of 20ms.
+The firmware queues relay operations so that concurrent switching loads cannot occur.

 Each output channel drives a latching SPDT relay which presents zero-volt CO, NC and NO connections through a PCB mounted terminal